• Skip to main content

 Photo Credit: ha11ok/Pixabay

 This spiky succulent is both fun to grow and useful around the house.
+Create a separate, mini-garden with durable playground borders so that kids can learn how to care for a desert plant and use the gel for minor scrapes or sunburns (with supervision).
 Kids can learn how to care for a desert plant and use the gel for minor scrapes or sunburns (with supervision).
 It’s a neat intro to medicinal gardening.

 Gardening with kids doesn’t have to be complicated—just colorful, interactive, and fun.
 These 10 plants offer a perfect blend of learning and play that will inspire young gardeners to grow and explore.
 Get ready to dig in and grow some memories!